Akhileshvankayala/physically-challenged-campus-services/README.md

 For security reasons, sensitive credentials (email passwords, API keys, database URLs) have been removed from this public repository.
 You need to set up your own credentials to run the application.

+**🚨 CRITICAL:** GitHub has detected exposed API keys in previous commits.
+If you fork this repository, make sure to:
+- Never commit your actual API keys to Git
+- Always use environment variables for sensitive data
+- Regularly rotate your API keys and passwords
+- Check GitHub's "Security" tab for any secret scanning alerts

 ### Prerequisites
 - Node.js (v16 or higher)
 - Python 3.8+